LiveLike/livelike-docs/docs/Arcade/localization.md

 ---
-title: Localization
+title: Localization Guide for Arcade CMS
+excerpt: >-
+  Localization in Arcade CMS allows you to manage and deliver content in multiple languages for your games and experiences.
+This feature ensures that users from different regions can interact with your product in their preferred language, improving accessibility and engagement.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
 <br />

-# Localization Guide for Arcade CMS

-## Description

-Localization in Arcade CMS allows you to manage and deliver content in multiple languages for your games and experiences.
-This feature ensures that users from different regions can interact with your product in their preferred language, improving accessibility and engagement.

 ## Usage